-PenSam wishes to contribute actively to the 2015 Paris Agreement, which says that the average temperature increase is to be kept "well below" 2 degrees.
+PenSam wishes to live up to the 2015 Paris Agreement, which says that the average temperature increase is to be kept "well below" 2 degrees.
 The goal is for the temperature not to increase more than 1.5 degrees.
-At the same time, PenSam will take account of the financial risks and sustainability risks involved in investing in the fossil industry, e.g., by:
+This has led to a number of initiatives and exclusion of companies.